 Allergy Shots: The Health Center does offer allergy shots to students.
 There is a one-time fee of $50.
 We do have a refrigerator to store serum and students can schedule shots for a convenient time in their schedule.
 Students are responsible for picking up their serum to take home with them over breaks.

 The Health Center is open from 8:30 a.m. to 4:30 p.m.
 Monday through Friday.
-We will be officially open for student visits Monday August 24th.
+We will be officially open for student visits Monday, August 27.
 For after hour emergencies, campus safety has certified medical responders who are available 24-7, as well as a Volunteer Emergency Squad within the village of Gambier.
 A nurse practitioner is on call during the school year and can be reached through campus safety.
-There is an Urgent Care, CVS Minute Clinic and Hospital (Knox Community Hospital), about 5 miles from campus.
+There is an Urgent Care, CVS Minute Clinic, Knox Community Hospital, Knox County Health Department Medical Clinic and Family Urgent Care about 5 miles from campus.
 Knox Community Hospital can provide some specialty providers, please refer to their website for a full list of services/providers.

 Student Accessibility and Support Services can assist students and parents coordinate accommodations relating to diet, housing, academic needs, or transportation while they are here at Kenyon.